POD

 Element Description

 Data Acquisition Rates Data acquisition sampling rates can be set every 1, 2, 5, 10, 15, 20, 30, 60, 240, 720 and 1,440 minutes.
 Each sensor type can be sampled at its own rate.
-For production applications, data collection from petioles and berries is usually every 30 minutes, 24 hours per day.
-Resulting data can be displayed in 48 point detail or single minimum daily value.
+For production applications, data collection is usually every 30 minutes 24 hours per day.

 Temperature Range -50C to +50C